OctopusDeploy/blog/blog/2023-02/deprecating-azure-vm-extension/index.md

 ## Next Steps

 1. Shortly after this post, we're going to re-publish Tentacle `6.3` to our downloads page and `Chocolatey`.
 We've had to pull the latest Tentacle from these sources because of the Azure VM Extension issues described above.
 If you start having issues with the extension, this is likely why.
-1. At a later date, within one year at the latest, we're going to remove the Azure VM Extension from the marketplace, thus completing the deprecation process.
+1. We're going to remove the Azure VM Extension from the marketplace at the end of March 2023, thus completing the deprecation process.

 ## Conclusion